CMSgov/cms-ars-3.1-moderate-red-hat-enterprise-linux-7-stig-overlay/README.md

 ```
   [Full exec options](https://docs.chef.io/inspec/cli/#options-3)

+## Viewing the JSON Results

+The JSON results output file can be loaded into __[heimdall-lite](https://heimdall-lite.mitre.org/)__ for a user-interactive, graphical view of the InSpec results.

+The JSON InSpec results file may also be loaded into a __[full heimdall server](https://github.com/mitre/heimdall)__, allowing for additional functionality such as to store and compare multiple profile runs.

 ### Long Running Controls

 There are a few long running controls that take anywhere from 3 minutes to 10 minutes or more to run.
 In an ongoing or CI/CD pipelne this may not be ideal.
 We have supplied an